daytonaio/content/articles/20240819_developing_inside_containers.md

 TL;DR
 --------

-Containerization packages your app for consistent use.
-This guide covers VSCode setup and Daytona’s approach.
+Containerization packages your app and its dependencies into a single, portable unit that runs consistently across different environments.
+This guide walks you through setting up a development environment inside a container using VSCode, covering basics, pitfalls to avoid, and Daytona's approach.

 A Beginner's Guide to Developing Inside Containers with VSCode
 ---------------------------------------------------------------